SterlingChin/test-repo/README.md

 There are a few ways to demonstrate two way binding:

 * Create `$scope.test` in `lessonCtrl`
-..* give it the string: `'Two-way data binding!'`
+  * give it the string: `'Two-way data binding!'`
 * Add `{{ test }}` to a new `<div>` inside our index.html.
-..*You should see your page update with 'Two way data binding!'.
+  *You should see your page update with 'Two way data binding!'.

 To get this to display inside of our directive as well, we need to add an attribute to our directive inside our index.html.

 * Add the `lesson` attribute to our directive and pass it the value `'test'`.
-..* Reference back to the previous section where you used the `my-test` attribute.
+  * Reference back to the previous section where you used the `my-test` attribute.

 Now all we need to do to display our string is add it to the `lessonHider` template.

 * Add `{{ lesson }}` inside of `lessonHider.html`
-..* You should see a second 'Two way data binding!' show up on your page.
+  * You should see a second 'Two way data binding!' show up on your page.
 The reason we use 'lesson' here instead of 'test' is because our directive can no longer talk to our controller.
 It only knows the values we give it, and we have passed `$scope.test` to our directive's `lesson` attribute, so we can only access it by `lesson`.

 There is only one more step to demonstrate two-way data binding.

 * Create an input box inside of our directive
-..* Give it an `ng-model` of `lesson`.
+  * Give it an `ng-model` of `lesson`.
-..* Now by typing in the input box you can see that the changes you make affect both `$scope.test` AND `lesson`!
+  * Now by typing in the input box you can see that the changes you make affect both `$scope.test` AND `lesson`!

 ## Step 5: Adding even more functionality!

 So now we know how to set up the basic layout of a directive, give it a template, isolate the scope, and pass it data!
 Pretty impressive, but we aren't done yet.
 Our directive still doesn't really DO much.
 So let's fix that now.

 ### 5.1 ng-repeat over lessons

 * Wrap directive (in our index.html) in a `<ul>` tag and add an `ng-repeat`.
-..* This will repeat over the lessons array in your `lessonCtrl`.
+  * This will repeat over the lessons array in your `lessonCtrl`.
-..* Don't worry! `ng-repeat` will work on our directive just like it would on any other element.
+  * Don't worry! `ng-repeat` will work on our directive just like it would on any other element.
 * Pass each lesson in the array to our `lesson` attribute on the directive.

 `index.html`: